gipi/abstruct/DESIGN.md

     subchunk = fields.SubChunkField()
 ```

-in the unpacking we need to have unpacked the ``subchunk`` chunk before we can determine
+in the packing we need to have packed the ``subchunk`` chunk before we can determine
 the size to put into the ``subchunk_size`` field.

 **N.B.:** here we can see that the dependency is one-way since it's a little tricky